KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-06-23-EmergenceWhyIsThereNoEntitiesInCelerity.md

 - Update order is always predictable due to the dependencies between the systems that contain all the logic.
-- It is much easier to make the logic parallel, because systems access well-known sets of components, so we can just execute them simultaneously if they do not both modify a one component type.
+- It is much easier to make the logic parallel, because systems access well-known sets of components, so we can just execute them simultaneously if they do not both modify the same component type.
 - It is much easier to serialize data and send it over the network, because the logic is separated from the data.

 Now you know what ECS theoretically is, so we can discuss the topic of entities deeper.